-The LED lights on the control panel will blink, indicating that the machine is ready to brew taking the guess work out of the process.
+The LED lights on the control panel will blink, indicating that the machine is ready to brew taking the guesswork out of the process.
 The pre-heating time is less than a minute and you can just select the presets and the machine does the rest.

 As much as we loved the creamy espressos that the Mr. Coffee Café churns out, we loved the cappuccinos and the lattes a little more.
 The milk frother does a fantastic job and the integrated froth dial allows you to control the foaminess of the milk.

 We found that there’s a little variation in temperature that can lead to a slight inconsistency in the taste of the espressos.
-But it’s not too severe, nor does it result in an under extracted brew or an overly bitter one.
+But it’s not too severe, nor does it result in an under-extracted brew or an overly bitter one.
 So, it’s just a tiny niggle that doesn’t affect the output too much.

 Cleaning is extremely easy as most of the parts that come into contact with liquids and coffee are removable for a quick rinse.
-There’s no integrated hopper or grinder.
+There’s no integrated chopper or grinder.
 So, fewer parts to clean as well.